 Academic Health Sciences Summer Research Program (AHSSRP)

 The Academic Health Sciences Summer Research Program is a collaborative program between Macalester and the University of Minnesota.
 Macalester students work in the lab of physician-scientists at the U of MN for 10 weeks.
 The program focuses on students who are considering careers in medicine, biomedical research, pharmacy, dentistry or a combination of those fields.
 U.S. citizenship is not required for application to this program.
 Applications for this opportunity closed at 5:00PM on Monday, February 13, 2017.
 AHSSRP Application Information.

 Jan Serie Fellowship

 The Jan Serie Fund was created to support student-faculty collaborative research and is awarded as a fellowship to provide stipend support for students doing full time research during the summer in any area of natural science or math.
 Research may take place at Macalester or another site.
-Serie Research Fellowship Application
+Serie Research Fellowship web page and application